Limited Project Availability

 A variety of tools are available for optimizing images.

-Adobe Photoshop remains a popular choice for professional image editing, offering robust tools for resizing and compressing images.
+• Adobe Photoshop: Remains a popular choice for professional image editing, offering robust tools for resizing and compressing images.

 These tools often employ techniques like lossy compression, which reduces file size by slightly lowering image quality in a way that's often imperceptible to the human eye.